 “So I just decided to let it go,” said no woman ever.

-When my beloved and I argue, I have the damndest time letting go.
-I’ll come out swinging with sarcasm, uppercut with a bitchy barb, and when he least expects it, POW, a jab to the nuts with ancient history.
+When my husband and I argue, I have the damndest time letting go.
+I’ll come out swinging with sarcasm, uppercut with a bitchy barb, and when he least expects it, a kick to the nuts with ancient history.
 He never knows what hit him.
 Why can’t I roll with the punches, and let that shit go?

-A dysfunctional family is a family with more than one person in it.
+As the old saying goes, dysfunctional is a family with more than one person in it.
+Families are tricky ‘cause they can all be pricky.
 Like it or not, it’s not easy to move forward unless you let go.
 We hand over the controls so our kids can take flight.
 We say goodbye to parents ready to rest in peace.
 We bear bad blood with siblings whom we can only agree to disagree.
-Families are tricky ‘cause they can all be pricky.

 Women may not hit harder, but they hit lower.
 Toxic friendships are a poor investment, as there’s no return on a one-sided relationship.
 Know when to cash in your chit and slice ‘er loose.
 When you cut someone off, chances are, they handed you the scissors.